software-mansion/protostar/website/docs/tutorials/07-testing/02-cheatcodes/expect-revert.md

 If a code beneath `expect_revert` raises a specified exception, a test will pass.
 If not, a test will fail.

 :::warning
 `expect_revert` doesn't work as try/catch.
-Protostar stops executing test case after catching a revert error.
+Protostar stops test case execution after catching a revert error.
 :::

 :::info